pip install wrds2pg --upgrade

 An alternative approach that build on framework used in this book is to create your own PostgreSQL database and use that.
 While there are some set-up and maintenance costs associated with this, it’s actually fairly manageable using the steps we describe below.

 - Install Python.
 You may already have Python installed.
-If not Miniconda is a good option.
+If not Miniconda is one option.

 wrds2pg